Internet Hunts

 Investigate the other 11 names of the months of the year.

 Which months' names are: heteronyms, homophones or homonyms?
-(Check out the Venn Diagram and the table below it)
+(Check out the table on the right)

 heteronyms homophones homonyms

 2. Visit the Norman Rockwell Museum.
-Go to page 8, Inventing America - consider his Coming and Going.
+Go to page 8, Inventing America - consider his painting called Coming and Going.

 How are the people feeling in the top picture?